Characters of the Mortal Kombat series: Tanya

-Tanya is an Edenian who aligns herself with the series' villains.
-Often acting out of self-preservation, she betrays Edenia to Shinnok in Mortal Kombat 4 and Onaga in Deception.
-In the story mode of Mortal Kombat X, Tanya joins Mileena's rebellion against Kotal Kahn with the intent of liberating Edenia from Outworld; she is defeated by D'Vorah, but spared at Cassie Cage's behest.
+Tanya is an Edenian who often acts out of self-preservation.
+During Mortal Kombat 4 (MK4) and Mortal Kombat: Deception, she betrayed Edenia to join Shinnok and Onaga respectively.
+In Mortal Kombat X (MKX), she joins Mileena's rebellion against Kotal Kahn with the intention of liberating Edenia from Outworld, only to be defeated by D'Vorah and spared at Cassie Cage's behest.
+In Mileena's ending in Mortal Kombat 11 (MK11), she and Tanya are revealed to be lovers.

+In the new timeline depicted in Mortal Kombat 1 (MK1), Tanya is the leader of the Umgadi, a group of warrior priestesses that guard Outworld's royal family, having become one of its most trusted members after Emperor Jerrod was murdered on her predecessor Li Mei's watch and she quit in disgrace.
+Additionally, Tanya is Princess Mileena's girlfriend despite the Umgadi's rules forbidding relationships.
+After Jerrod is restored through Ermac and reveals Li Mei was not responsible for his death, Tanya investigates the incident and discovers the Umgadi's Matron Superiors were the true culprits and framed Li Mei.
+The newly crowned Empress Mileena subsequently puts Tanya in charge of reforming the Umgadi.

-Named after Ed Boon's sister Tania, Tanya was created to replace Kitana in Mortal Kombat 4.
+Named after Ed Boon's sister Tania, Tanya was created to replace Kitana in MK4.
 She placed 34th on UGO's 2012 list of the top 50 MK characters.
 Complex named Tanya seventh in their 2011 selection of the top ten underrated MK characters, calling her "the traitor of all traitors in the series, switching her allegiance more times than we can count".
 Conversely, Den of Geek rated her 68th in their 2015 ranking of the franchise's 73 player characters for being "a one-dimensional villain whose only quality is betrayal".